Suggestions for this page are welcome via feedback page.

 WILDLIFE The RSPB's reserve at Arne competes with the Dorset Wildlife Trust's Reserve on Brownsea in my mind as my personal favourite place not only for birds, but also for deer and other wildlife.
 (Unfortunately admission and ferry costs mount up if you are not a National Trust member for Brownsea).
 But there are lots more Dorset Wildlife Trust reserves well worth visiting.
 For families who want to be sure of seeing deer the Forestry Commission's Bolderwood Deer Sanctuary is your best bet.

-Another less well-known Forestry Commission site of interest (especially to yougsters) is the New Forest Reptile Centre.
+Another less well-known Forestry Commission site of interest (especially to youngsters) is the New Forest Reptile Centre.

-CHURCHES The two most impressive churches are the beautiful Sherborne Abbey (which was a cathedral before Salisbury became the Diocesan centre) and Wimborne Minster.
+CHURCHES The two most impressive churches are the beautiful Sherborne Abbey (which was a cathedral from 705 -1075) and Wimborne Minster (with its fascinating chained library).
 But there are a host of smaller churches well worth visiting such as the parish churches of Moreton (modern engraved windows), Bere Regis (associated with Hardy's Return of the Native ) and the tiny chapel at Anderson (illustrated below).

 Photo Copyright Peter Walker

 GARDENS A small free hidden gem is Bournemouth's Tropical Garden (next to Durley Chine, Westbourne).
 The walled garden at Upton Park, Poole has also been mentioned already.
 Many idyllic gardens open occasionally throughout the year at limited cost with the proceeds going to charity through the National Gardens Scheme.